 Most residents are in their 30s, 40s or 50s, and hail from a range of backgrounds and occupations—with their one commonality being that most come from affluent families.
 People live here for 21–28 days on average.
-If you can’t afford Reunion, but are looking for a non-12-step program, the rehab’s parent company, Practical Recovery, also runs a few other treatment options, including a more affordable residential rehab just for men, an outpatient program and a sober-living house.
+If you can’t afford Reunion, but are looking for a non-12-step program, the rehab’s parent company, Practical Recovery, also runs a few other treatment options, including a trauma-informed women's residence that treats those suffering from the effects of trauma alongside substance abuse, an outpatient program and two sober-living homes.

 Unlike many rehabs, choice is the order of the day here.
 Clients can pick from a variety of individualized treatments, including SMART Recovery and EMDR (eye-movement desensitization and reprocessing), which uses rapid-eye movements to “reprocess” negative memories. “[EDMR] was amazing and enabled me to break through many barriers in a short period of time,” said one alumnus.
 Another added, “There were about seven different therapists who all had different personalities and styles, which I really enjoyed.”
 While medical doctors are not in residence at the facility—Reunion San Diego uses outside contractors—staff are efficient at getting the necessary treatment and meds for their charges.
 Clinical staff include five clinical psychologists, one master’s-level marriage and family therapist, and one drug and alcohol counselor who specializes in relapse prevention.